 Baldwin-Wallace College's Executive MBA (EMBA) program is designed for business executives who seek to obtain a formal graduate degree without interrupting their careers or interfering with weekday office or travel obligations.
+The program offers a value-based practical approach to developing a systemic understanding of management and strategy - keys to success for business executives in a rapidly changing global environment.

-EMBA classes are offered on alternate weekends (except on occasions when avoiding holiday weekends forces sequential weekends) beginning at 2:00 P.M. on Friday and ending on Saturday at 3:30 P.M.
+EMBA classes are offered on alternate weekends (except on occasions when avoiding holiday weekends forces sequential weekends) beginning at 2:00 p.m. on Friday and ending on Saturday at 3:30p.m.
 This schedule, designed with a twofold purpose, leaves the intervening and holiday weekends unencumbered and solves the problems of executives whose full-time managerial responsibilities include heavy midweek commitments.
 The two-day schedule will enhance the opportunities for sharing experiences and building camaraderie among students.

 Class sizes are small to promote communication among executives and faculty.
 The executive takes all of the required courses over a two-year period in an integrated "single track" curriculum.
 The courses are offered in two nine-weekend semesters per year.
-Two hours of elective seminars are required and may be taken during the intervening summer.
+Two hours of elective seminars are required.